 - Evidence of how you have made effort to improve your life and avoid further offending: The Trustees for Fuzzy Events Unit Trust and Minister for Home Affairs (Migration) AATA 3272 at .

 In addition, with respect to your Australian citizenship application and character requirements, it is the Australian ethos to display a degree of informed tolerance for those who have committed an offence in the past and they should be given the opportunity for a second chance: Do and Minister for Immigration and Border Protection AATA 999 at .

 The Department should, when considering your Australian citizenship application and the character requirements, also look holistically at your behaviour from the time you arrived in Australia until now.
 And whether you have objectively demonstrated that you are of good character, if not for your offending, since living in Australia: Irving v Minister for Immigration, Local Government and Ethnic Affairs (1996) 68 FCR 422; Hussaini and Minister for Immigration and Border Protection AATA 715.

 There are 7 ways you could lose your Australian citizenship, click here to learn how.

-Australian citizenship law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand Australian Citizenship and Character Requirements or click here to find other answers.
+Australian citizenship law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand Australian Citizenship and Character Requirements or click here to learn whether you have to sit for the citizenship test or click here to find other answers.

 041 222 4020 or WeChat: AUDvisa